Scalr/agent-helm/charts/agent-job/README.md

 Terminating active Jobs may lead to undefined behavior.

-## Cache Directory Persistence
+## Volumes

+Two volumes are always attached to run Pods:

+- **Data Volume**

+  The data volume stores temporary workspace data needed for processing a run, including run metadata and source code.

+  **Default configuration:** Ephemeral `emptyDir` storage with a 4GB limit.

+- **Cache Volume**

-The *cache directory* stores provider binaries, plugin cache, and downloaded tools.
-This volume is mounted to both the worker (full access) and runner (some direcrotires, in readonly) containers.
+  The cache volume stores provider binaries, plugin cache, and downloaded tools.
+This volume is mounted to both the worker (full access) and runner (read-only access to some directories) containers.

-Default configuration uses ephemeral `emptyDir` storage.
-Each task will download providers and binaries fresh.
+  **Default configuration:** Ephemeral `emptyDir` storage with a 1GB limit.
+Each task downloads providers and binaries fresh.

+### Cache Volume Persistence

 It's recommended to enable persistent storage with `ReadWriteMany` access mode to share the cache across all task pods.
 This significantly improves performance by avoiding repeated downloads (saves 1-5 minutes per task).